Cross Roads High School

-Cross Roads High School is a 2A public high school located in unincorporated Cross Roads about 8 miles south of Malakoff, Texas (USA).
+Cross Roads High School is a 2A public high school located in unincorporated Cross Roads about eight miles south of Malakoff, Texas, United States.
 The school is often referred to as Malakoff Cross Roads.
 It is part of the Cross Roads Independent School District located in southern Henderson County.
 In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.

 Athletics

 The Cross Roads Bobcats compete in the following sports: